 Each pray’r accepted, and each wish resign’d;The fragment of the poem Eloisa to Abelard by Alexander Pope from which the title of the movie is taken

 Eloise and Abelard’s tragic medieval love story deeply inspired Pope.
 Therefore, the writer imagined an epistolary correspondence between the unfortunate lovers.
-In detail, the poem referred to the happiness of a clear and pure mind that has forgotten all heartbreaking memories.
+In detail, the poem refers to the happiness of a clear and pure mind that has forgotten all heartbreaking memories.
 Its message is clear: ignorance is a blessing.

 On the other hand, Gondry’s movie actually attempts to prove the opposite.
 Erasing memories and forgetting the past does not lead to happiness.
 Instead, it precludes the possibility of learning from them and redeeming oneself.